IgniteUI/indigo-design-docfx/en/components/toast.md

 ### Styling

-The Toast comes with constrained styling possibilty allowing only to control the backgound and message text colors.
+The Toast comes with constrained styling possibility, allowing only control of the background and message text colors.
 However, it is highly advisable to choose between `white` and `grays.900` for the message text, whichever of the two gives better contrast with the background.

 ![](../images/toast_styling.png)

 ## Usage

 The Toast should always be centrally aligned on the horizontal and other placements should be avoided.
-Approach the Toast styling with care avoiding too distinct background colors and message text color that is neither white nor dark gray or black.
+Approach the Toast styling with care, avoiding too distinct background colors and message text color that is neither white nor dark gray or black.

 | Do                           | Don't                          |
 | ---------------------------- | ------------------------------ |